maccypher/es-css/README.md

 ### Javascript Libraries

 To style form elements with **es:CSS** you need a jquery library.
-At least Version 1.10.x.
+At least Version in 1.6.x. or higher.
 Included in the **es:CSS** package is jquery in version 2.0.2.

 Furthermore you need the **jquery.uniform.min.js** to style form elements (radio buttons, checkboxes and so on).
 **es:CSS** includes two more javascript files:

 * app.js (contains custom JS commands and the **uniform style initialization**)
-* modernizr.min.js (optional needed to support older browsers)

-If you don't want to support old browsers simply drop modernizr.
-And if form element styling isn't necessary for your project, drop every other JS library too.

 #### IMPORTANT NOTE: